News from Haiti Vol. 5: Haiti’s Cultural Features (part 2)

 ◆The relationship between Haitian and Japanese architecture

 When the Gingerbread Style was popular in Haiti it was the Meiji period in Japan (1868-1912), and Western-style architecture was quite popular.
-Most of the Western-style buildings in Japan from that era were influenced by British architecture, but there are a few cases of Gingerbread Style-like examples in Japan (from a personal view).
-One of these is the former home of the nobleman Tsugumichi Saigo, whose home in Meguro, Tokyo, was designed by a French architect.
-What struck me about this house was the balcony design and its similarities to the Lambrequin openwork wood design.
+It seems a little irrelevant to compare Japanese architecture with the Gingerbread style in Haiti, but while most of the Western-style buildings in Japan from that era were influenced by British architecture, one of these is the former home of the nobleman Tsugumichi Saigo, whose home in Meguro, Tokyo, was designed by a French architect is interesting. (from a personal view) What struck me about this house was the balcony design and its similarities to the Lambrequin openwork wood design which might be of same ancestor.

 Another building of a former diplomat Sadatsuchi Uchida in the Yokohama Yamate Bluff district was an American Victorian designed home by the American architect James McDonald Gardiner in 1910.
 Although the exterior is quite simple, the elegance of the openwork and overall design calls to mind the Gingerbread Style of Haiti.

-In 1925 the mayor of Port-au-Prince issued an ordinance to stop the construction of wooden buildings in hopes of fire-prevention.
-This stopped the construction of new Gingerbread Style buildings in wooden carpentry, but they continued to be built using concrete.
+In spite of the architectural style established and integrated national and international elements in both function and design, in 1925, the mayor of Port-au-Prince issued an ordinance to stop the construction of wooden buildings in hopes of fire-prevention.
+This stopped the construction of new Gingerbread Style buildings in wooden carpentry, and most of new construction were moved on to concrete structure.
 This ordinance left the fate of the Gingerbread style to the remaining buildings, and severely cut back the number of such style buildings.

-The longevity of wooden buildings increases if you put constant work into them, but this is not always feasible using public finances.
+The longevity of wooden buildings increases if you put constant work into them, but this is not always feasible with limited income.
 When the major earthquake struck Haiti in 2010 destroying numerous buildings, many of the Gingerbread Style houses were left abandoned and unrepaired, and many were torn down to better use the land.

 Regarding the practicality of maintaining these buildings, even though the family who initially built the home may have been of the bourgeoisie, there were cases where their children had difficulty taking care of the buildings after the parents had passed away.
+The tendency of big family adding the complexity to the heritage issues.
 Thus the peak of the Gingerbread Style architecture was from around 1860 to 1925.
 There are cases of buildings after 1925 which incorporated Gingerbread Style-like elements, but it is difficult to find any new buildings built completely in this style.

 (Private residence of former President Tancrède Auguste in Port-au-Prince)